 Home of the giant Wētāpunga

-No longer found on the mainland and active mostly at night, most New Zealanders will never get a chance to see to see this weird and wonderful native species.
+No longer found on the mainland and active mostly at night, most New Zealanders will never get a chance to see this weird and wonderful native species.
 But now you can at Butterfly Creek!
-The Wētāpunga was once found on the mainland throughout Auckland and Northland, however due to massive habitat loss and predation it became restricted to Little Barrier Island.
+The Wētāpunga was once found on the mainland throughout Auckland and Northland, however, due to massive habitat loss and predation it became restricted to Little Barrier Island.
 The team at Butterfly Creek, along with the Department of Conservation, have been doing their bit to help build up populations of this amazing insect.

 Get up close with our mighty Wētāpunga

 Come experience the amazing wētāpunga up-close at our free 1:30pm daily encounter held in Kiwi Forest.
 You will have a change to see this incredible native insect like you never have before and our keepers will be happy to answer any questions you may have!
 To see more of our Daily Encounters, click here.

 - The wētāpunga is the largest insect in New Zealand and can grow up to 100mm in size and weigh up to 35 grams – that’s heavier than the average sparrow!